-If you need immediate support with your Citrix environment, we can help you no matter where you are.
+If you need immediate support for your Citrix environment, we can help you no matter where you are.

 We have top level engineers available to respond to emergencies around the clock.

 If you are an IT professional that would like deploy XenDesktop or upgrade from XenApp to XenDesktop for either Windows Server hosted applications and/or desktops or Windows 7, Windows 8 or Windows 10 virtual desktops then you've come to the right place.
 For about the cost of a days consulting services and some re-purposed hardware that you already own or new hardware that hasn't been unboxed yet, the core infrastucture can be built and used in the same day.
 System requirements are a Windows 2008 R2 Server or Windows 2012 R2 Server that's joined to a domain to function as a XenDesktop controller.
 A basic machine with 50gb disk storage, 8gb+ RAM and dual CPU cores is sufficient.
 The next decision is if you want to deploy a server hosted system or virtual workstations.
 For server based, just build a vanilla 2008 R2 or 2012 R2 server, join it to the domain and install all Windows updates.
 For virtual workstations, just build a vanilla Windows 7 or Windows 8.x or Windows 10 machine, join it to the domain and install all Windows updates.
-Machines can be physcial or on a hypervisor such as VMware, XenServer or Hyper-V. A 10 user trial license will be used for the build that's good for 30 days and if remote access outside your LAN/WAN is requested then a 5 user Netscaler trial license will be used and you'll need an SSL certificate that we can buy for less than $20.
+Machines can be physcial or on a hypervisor such as VMware, XenServer or Hyper-V. A 10 user trial license will be used for the build that's good for 30 days and since most likely remote access outside your LAN/WAN will be required then a 90 day Netscaler trial license will be used and we'll supply SSL certificates for the Netscaler and Storefront server.